 Reports suggest that the energy crisis could take up to three years to resolve, with the number of households in fuel poverty projected to rise from four to six million.

 What should tenants know?

 Tenants are advised to consider how much the increase will affect them, and what actions they can take to lessen the impact of this price increase.
-Ofgem shares that this price cap increase will affect “default tariff customers that haven’t already switched to a fixed deal and those who remain with their new supplier after their previous supplier exited the market.”
+Ofgem shares that this energy price cap increase will affect “default tariff customers that haven’t already switched to a fixed deal and those who remain with their new supplier after their previous supplier exited the market.”

 If they are on a fixed-term tariff, it would be wise to stay put until the end of the contract, as they’re unlikely to find a better rate on a new tariff

 If a tenant is on a default or variable tariff, these will be affected by the price cap.
-New fixed deals are currently available at similar prices to the new price cap.
+New fixed deals are currently available at similar prices to the new energy price cap.